willfurnass/sheffield_hpc/parallel/JobArray.rst

 a separate output and error file will be written *per task* to the directory the Job Array was submitted from.
 This may not be convenient:
-you may not want to generate be generating tens, hundreds or thousands of log files in your project's directories on ShARC/Iceberg.
+you may not want to be generating tens, hundreds or thousands of log files in your project's directories on ShARC/Iceberg.

 A more sensible approach could be to